 Mentoring: We believe in leading by example.
 Through mentorship, we develop mutual relationships between members and assist each other with college applications, job readiness, and everything in between.

 Professional Development: Our ultimate end goal is to ensure that young people in Rockaway become productive leaders within the community.
 Building on the other three principles, professional development is the result of diligence, partnerships, education, and networking.

-In our to build our capacity as an organization, we rely on our leadership, members, volunteers, and supporters.
-To build our power and create youth-empowered solutions, we take part in coalitions, alliances and networks.
-We provide numerous volunteer opportunities, political education and civic engagement opportunities in order to foster a sense of community amongst our members and program participants.
-We seek to take on a “for the youth, by the youth model” because we understand the importance of having an organization that young people control and lead.
+To build our capacity as an organization, we rely on our members, organizers, leadership team, and supporters.
+To build our power and create youth-empowered solutions, we take part in coalitions, alliances, and networks.
+We provide numerous volunteer opportunities, political education, and civic engagement opportunities to foster a sense of community among our members and program participants.
+We seek to take on a “for the youth, by the youth” model because we understand the importance of having an organization that young people control and lead.

-Our members use issues identification to identify focus issues for their campaigns.
-Members work together to research and analyze root causes of the issue at hand in order to develop the appropriate action to take on that issue.
-We conduct collection drives, education and awareness workshops and community improvement projects around youth-related issues impact young people living, working and going to school in Rockaway.
-Members identify key stakeholders and decision makers crucial to the end goal of their campaign.
-Members then carry out and evaluate their campaigns.
+Our members and organizers use issue identification to focus the scope of their campaigns.
+Organizers work together to research and analyze root causes of the issues at hand to develop the appropriate action to take.
+We conduct collection drives, education and awareness workshops, and community improvement projects around youth-related issues that impact young people living, working, and going to school in Rockaway.
+Organizers identify key stakeholders and decision makers crucial to the end goal of their campaign.
+Organizers then carry out and evaluate their campaigns.